Eyetracking and research have studied how people look at websites. Here are 10 useful findings you can use.

 Use large, crisp images – recommends usability guru Jakob Nielsen based on his eyetracking studies.
 Image quality is a significant factor in drawing attention.
 People in pictures facing forward is more inviting and approachable.

 Highrise features huge photos of customers, looking at you:

 Fuzzy, small images are less inviting as are big glamor shots.
 Nielsen said the eye-tracking study also surfaced a counter-intuitive finding–people who look like models are less likely to draw attention than ‘normal’ people.

 “A call center ad with model in it on the phone may be a good picture technically, but it will more likely be ignored,” Nielsen said.
 Images appearing unneeded, at least peripherally, will be tuned out.
 Avoid cheesy stock photos.

 8. Need to show pictures of smartphones?
 Stick with Apple products

-A study by EyeTrackshop that recorded consumers looking at groups of smartphones and tablets discovered that Apple’s iPhone 4S and iPad 2 drew more glances and held people’s attention longer than Google Android devices from Amazon, HTC, Motorola and Samsung.
+A study by EyeTrackShop, a company now known as Sticky, recorded that consumers looking at groups of smartphones and tablets discovered that Apple’s iPhone 4S and iPad 2 drew more glances and held people’s attention longer than Google Android devices from Amazon, HTC, Motorola and Samsung.